ISO 639 macrolanguage

-ISO 639-3 is curated by SIL International, ISO 639-2 is curated by the Library of Congress (USA).
+ISO 639-3 is curated by SIL International; ISO 639-2 is curated by the Library of Congress (USA).

-The mapping often has the implication that it covers borderline cases where two language varieties may be considered strongly divergent dialects of the same language or very closely related languages (dialect continuums); it may also encompass situations when there are language varieties that are considered to be varieties of the same language on the grounds of ethnic, cultural, and political considerations, rather than linguistic reasons.
+The mapping often has the implication that it covers borderline cases where two language varieties may be considered strongly divergent dialects of the same language or very closely related languages (dialect continua); it may also encompass situations when there are language varieties that are considered to be varieties of the same language on the grounds of ethnic, cultural, and political considerations, rather than linguistic reasons.
 However, this is not its primary function and the classification is not evenly applied.

 For example, Chinese is a macrolanguage encompassing many languages that are not mutually intelligible, but the languages "Standard German", "Bavarian German", and other closely related languages do not form a macrolanguage, despite being more mutually intelligible.
 Other examples include Tajiki not being part of the Persian macrolanguage despite sharing much lexicon, and Urdu and Hindi not forming a macrolanguage despite forming a mutually intelligible dialect continuum.
-Even all dialects of Hindi are considered as separate languages.
+All dialects of Hindi are considered separate languages.
 Basically, ISO 639-2 and ISO 639-3 use different criteria for dividing language varieties into languages, 639-2 uses shared writing systems and literature more whereas 639-3 focuses on mutual intelligibility and shared lexicon.
 The macrolanguages exist within the ISO 639-3 code set to make mapping between the two sets easier.